On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: Classical Relativistic N-Body Systems in the Inertial and Non-Inertial Rest Frames

-Let give a review of relativistic mechanics of isolated systems in special relativity following the approach of Refs.\cite{1,2,3,4,5,6,7}.

 As shown in Ref.\cite{3} we now have a metrology-oriented description of non-inertial frames in special relativity.
-This can be done with the {\it 3+1 point of view} and the use of observer-dependent Lorentz-scalar radar 4-coordinates.
+This can be done with the \textit{ 3+1 point of view} and the use of observer-dependent Lorentz-scalar radar 4-coordinates.
 Let us give the world-line $x^{\mu}(\tau)$ of an arbitrary time-like observer carrying a standard atomic clock: $\tau$ is an arbitrary monotonically increasing function of the proper time of this clock.
-Then we give an admissible 3+1 splitting of Minkowski space-time, namely a nice foliation with space-like instantaneous 3-spaces $\Sigma_{\tau}$: it is the mathematical idealization of a protocol for clock synchronization (all the clocks in the points of $\Sigma_{\tau}$ sign the same time of the atomic clock of the observer).
-On each 3-space $\Sigma_{\tau}$ we choose curvilinear 3-coordinates $\sigma^r$ having the observer as origin.
-These are the {\it radar 4-coordinates} $\sigma^A = (\tau; \sigma^r)$.
-If $x^{\mu} \mapsto \sigma^A(x)$ is the coordinate transformation from the Cartesian 4-coordinates $x^{\mu}$ of a reference inertial observer to radar coordinates, its inverse $\sigma^A \mapsto x^{\mu} = z^{\mu}(\tau ,\sigma^r)$ defines the {\it embedding} functions $z^{\mu}(\tau ,\sigma^r)$ describing the 3-spaces $\Sigma_{\tau}$ as an embedded 3-manifold into Minkowski space-time.
+Then we give an admissible 3+1 splitting of Minkowski space-time \footnote{ See Ref.\cite{1} for the admissibility conditions.}, namely a nice foliation with space-like instantaneous 3-spaces $\Sigma_{\tau}$ tending in a direction-independent way to space-like hyper-planes (all parallel) at spatial infinity: it is the mathematical idealization of a protocol for clock synchronization (all the clocks in the points of $\Sigma_{\tau}$ sign the same time of the atomic clock of the observer).
+On each 3-space $ \Sigma_{\tau}$ we choose curvilinear 3-coordinates $\sigma^r$ having the observer as origin.
+These are the \textit{radar 4-coordinates} $\sigma^A = (\tau; \sigma^r)$.
+If $x^{\mu} \mapsto \sigma^A(x)$ is the coordinate transformation from the Cartesian 4-coordinates $x^{\mu}$ of a reference inertial observer to radar coordinates, its inverse $\sigma^A \mapsto x^{\mu} = z^{\mu}(\tau ,\sigma^r)$ defines the \textit{embedding} functions $ z^{\mu}(\tau ,\sigma^r)$ describing the 3-spaces $\Sigma_{\tau}$ as an embedded 3-manifold into Minkowski space-time.
 From now on we shall denote the curvilinear 3-coordinates $\sigma^r$ with the notation $\vec \sigma$ for the sake of simplicity.

 The induced 4-metric on $\Sigma_{\tau}$ is the following functional of the embedding: ${}^4g_{AB}(\tau , \vec \sigma) = [z^{\mu}_A\, \eta_{\mu\nu}\, z^{\nu}_B](\tau , \vec \sigma)$, where $z^{\mu}_A = \partial\, z^{\mu}/\partial\, \sigma^A$ and ${}^4\eta_{\mu\nu}$ is the flat metric.
-The 4-metric ${}^4g_{AB}$ has signature $\sgn\, (+---)$ with $\sgn = \pm$ (the particle physics, $\sgn = +$, and general relativity, $\sgn = -$, conventions); the flat Minkowski metric is $\eta_{\mu\nu} = \sgn\, (+---)$.
+The 4-metric ${}^4g_{AB}$ has signature $\epsilon\, (+---)$ with $\epsilon = \pm$ (the particle physics, $\epsilon = +$, and general relativity, $\epsilon = -$ , conventions); the flat Minkowski metric is $\eta_{\mu\nu} = \epsilon\, (+---)$.